qoherent/ria-hub-docs/docs/content/.Administration/reverse-proxies.md

 ## Nginx

-If you want Nginx to serve your Gitea instance, add the following `server` section to the `http` section of `nginx.conf`:
+If you want Nginx to serve your RIA Hub instance, add the following `server` section to the `http` section of `nginx.conf`:

 ```
 server {